 With so many things to do and see, how do you get the most out of your Disney family vacation and still enjoy yourself?
 The short answer is – you can’t possibly see and do everything in Disney in one trip.
-You really do have to prioritize, divide and conquer.
+You really do have to prioritize.
 Together, make a top 10 list.
 Which parks, rides, things to see are high priority?
 Which are low?
 Compare the lists and take a family vote!
 Be sure to include everyone’s #1 pick!

-If your family is a wide range of ages, pick one park, such as Magic Kingdom.
-Let Grandma & Grandpa take the toddlers to the Magic Carpet of Aladdin ride.
+If your family is a wide range of ages, pick one park, such as Walt Disney World’s Magic Kingdom.
+Let Grandma and Grandpa take the toddlers to the Magic Carpet of Aladdin ride.
 Mom and Dad take the teenagers directly to Space Mountain.
 Dragging along an unhappy toddler or a teen to a ride or park will make everyone incredibly miserable.

 Seriously, let Disney do what it does best: cater to extended and multigenerational families.
 Staying at a Walt Disney Resort property simply makes planning your Walt Disney World vacation simpler.
 You’re already at Disney.
-You can use the park transportation — for free, and there’s a Disney Resort that will fit your budget.
+You can use the park transportation for free, and there’s a Disney Resort that will fit your budget.
 For example, my stay at Animal Kingdom Lodge included a view of the park and its animals from my room and the resort’s lobby.
-It was a 15 minute walk to Animal Kingdom park or a 5 minute free Disney shuttle ride.
+It was a 15-minute walk to Animal Kingdom park or a 5 minute free Disney shuttle ride.
 It’s worth the time.

 Finally, remind yourself that you are on vacation.
 Repeat after me – YOU ARE ON VACATION.
 You don’t have to plan every single minute.
 Relax and enjoy yourself.
 Just because you take time to plan a multigenerational family vacation to Disney doesn’t mean you have to be together all the time!
 Schedule some “me” time for everyone.
-Take a minute to let your happy feet dance – because after all you are in Walt Disney World.
+Take a minute to let your happy feet dance – because, after all, you are in Walt Disney World.